Join Here | Log In

 Lactose and Lactase:

-Lactose, a sugar in milk, is broken down by lactase, an enzyme produced in the small intestines.
-This is how babies can digest breast milk.
+Lactose, a sugar in milk, is broken down by lactase, which is an enzyme produced in the small intestines.

-While essential for babies and children to be able to break down lactose, for many people, the production of the lactase enzyme stops before adulthood.
+While it is essential for babies and children to be able to break down lactose in breast milk, for many people, the production of the lactase enzyme stops before adulthood.

 Whether or not you still produce lactase as an adult is based on your genes.
 A genetic variation near the LCT gene drives the persistence of lactase.